 Theron Says ‘I Don’t Feel Lonely’

 Theron was in a relationship with actor Stuart Townsend for nine years.
-Per the Daily Mail, they met in 2001 while making the movie Trapped, and although they never married, Theron wore a “commitment ring” from Townsend throughout their relationship, and Townsend once said “‘I’m married.
+Per the Daily Mail, they met in 2001 while making the movie Trapped.
+Although they never married, Theron wore a “commitment ring” from Townsend throughout their relationship, and Townsend once said “I’m married.
 I didn’t do a church wedding or anything but we consider ourselves husband and wife.”
 After their split in 2010, Theron went on to date actor Sean Penn from 2013 to 2015.

-In a 2020 interview with actress and talk show host Drew Barrymore during an appearance on The Drew Barrymore Show, filmed over Zoom due to the pandemic, when asked about her personal life, Theron shared that she had “been on a few dates, but I haven’t dated anybody for over five years,” and went on to explain that her current priority was her children, noting “I don’t long for that much.
+In a 2020 interview with actress and talk show host Drew Barrymore, she revealed a bit about her personal life.
+She shared that she had “been on a few dates, but I haven’t dated anybody for over five years.”
+She went on to explain that her current priority was her children, noting “I don’t long for that much.
 I can honestly say this, on my life: I don’t feel lonely.”

 Theron and Her Two Beautiful Daughters

-As reported by the Daily Mail, in 2019, there was quite a bit of gossip and confusion circulating regarding the fact that Jackson, then a seven-year-old who people had thought to be a boy, was seen “wearing skirts and dresses and with long, braided hair.”
-When someone finally asked Theron about Jackson’s appearance once morning in Los Angeles, she simply replied “’Yes, I thought she was a boy, too.
+As reported by the Daily Mail, in 2019, there was quite a bit of gossip and confusion circulating regarding the fact that Jackson, then a 7-year-old, was seen “wearing skirts and dresses and with long, braided hair.”
+When someone finally asked Theron about Jackson’s appearance, she simply replied “’Yes, I thought she was a boy, too.
 Until she looked at me when she was three years old and said: ‘I am not a boy!’
 ‘So there you go!
 I have two beautiful daughters who, just like any parent, I want to protect and I want to see thrive.”